 - Mortgage Rate: 30-Year Fixed rates are nationally around 3.875 percent, but not everyone can qualify.
 Move it a bit higher to be on the safe side.

-- Annual Property Tax: Here in Louisville, you can plan on about 1% the value of your home, unless you live in Anchorage or Oldham County.
+- Annual Property Tax: Here in Louisville, you can plan on about 1% of the value of your home, unless you live in Anchorage or Oldham County.

 - Appreciation/Rent Change: Historically, Louisville homes appreciate 4 to 5 percent annually.
-But again, using conservative numbers of 4% for both builds cushion for the unexpected.
+But again, using conservative numbers of 4% for both builds a cushion for the unexpected.

 As is typically the case, buying wins out after the first few years.
 Every situation is unique but take advantage of the free, online tools to chart your course.

-One question that is very important is how long do you plan to stay in your city.
+One question that is very important is how long you plan to stay in your city.
 The longer the stay, the more likely buying is going to be a smart financial decision.